shopware/SwagExtensionStore/README.md

 ## Releasing new version

-Go to Action Tab and select `Release new version` workflow.
+Go to `Actions` tab and select `Release to Store` workflow.
 Then click on `Run workflow` button.
-This will create a new release and publish it to the Shopware Store.
+This will create a new release and publishes it to the Shopware Store.